 (4) on Rotary business in the employ of RI; or

-(5) directly and actively engaged in a district-sponsored or a RI or Rotary Foundation- sponsored service project in a remote area where making up attendance is impossible; or
+(5) directly and actively engaged in a district-sponsored or RI or Rotary Foundation- sponsored service project in a remote area where making up attendance is impossible; or

 (6) engaged in Rotary business duly authorized by the board which precludes attendance at the meeting.

-(c) Extended Absence on Outposted Assignment.
-If the member, while working within the member’s own country of residence for an extended period on an outposted assignment and with the mutual agreement of the member’s club and a designated club, attends meetings of the designated club.
+Section 2 — Extended Absence on Outposted Assignment.
+If a member will be working on an outposted assignment for an extended period of time, attendance at the meetings of a designated club at the site of the assignment will replace attendance at the regular meetings of the member’s club, provided there is a mutual agreement between the two clubs.

-Section 2 — Excused Absences.
+Section 3 — Excused Absences.
 A member’s absence shall be excused if

 (a) the absence complies with the conditions and under circumstances approved by the board.
 The board may excuse a member’s absence for reasons which it considers to be good and sufficient.
+Such excused absences shall not extend for longer than twelve months.
+However, if the leave is for a medical reason that extends for more than twelve months such leave may be renewed by the board for a period of time beyond the original twelve months.

 (b) the aggregate of the member’s years of age and years of membership in one or more clubs is 85 years or more and the member has notified the club secretary in writing of the member’s desire to be excused from attendance and the board has approved.

-Section 3 –- RI Officers’ Absences.
-A member’s absence shall be excused if the member is a current officer of RI.
+Section 4 –- RI Officers’ Absences.
+A member’s absence shall be excused if the member is a current officer of RI or a Rotarian partner of a current officer of RI.

-Section 4 -– Attendance Records.
-Any member whose absences are excused under the provisions of subsection (b) of section 2 of this article shall not be included in the membership figure used to compute this club’s attendance nor shall such absences or attendances be used for that purpose.
+Section 5 -– Attendance Records.
+When a member whose absences are excused under the provision of subsection 3(a) of this article fails to attend a club meeting, the member and the member’s absence shall not be included in the attendance records.
+In the event that a member whose absences are excused under the provisions of subsection 3(b) or section 4 of this article attends a club meeting, the member and the member’s attendance shall be included in the membership and attendance figures used to compute this club’s attendance..

-Article IX Directors and Officers
+Article 10 - Directors and Officers